Benchmarking is always a hot topic among our Global Executive Council members as well as survey respondents.

 Last November I wrote blog entry on being a good netizen in the APM space and why companies should consider sharing data.
 By moving their applications to the Cloud organizations can take the first step in helping to populate the growing databases of manufacturing performance data in all areas.
 They may just discover that many of the arguments they have used to justify on-premise applications such as security and speed have fallen by the wayside.
 In the APM space SMEs that have adopted Cloud-based applications consistently report that the security offered by services such as Microsoft’s Azure and Amazon’s AWS provide a higher level of security than the on-premise versions of their applications.
 They may also find that the speed and global accessibility of Cloud applications match or even exceed that which they can afford to deploy on their own.

-Tags: Performance Management
+Categories: Performance Management